japanninja74/OS_emness_sha256/README.md

 #### Exercise 7 - Client and Server
 In order to simulate a login operation write two C programs, representing server and client.
 The former waits for email and password given by the client and after having verified that email is present in a pre-formed database, calculates the hash of the password and compare it with the other hashes in the database.
 The latter waits instead for server response, which can be "email not found", "wrong password" or "access granted".
 Enrich server capabilities using an arbitrary number of threads which represent the maximum number contemporary login attempts to the server.
 Simulate that using multiple executions of the same client executable file.
 Remember that in the server is present only one cryptocore.

+#### Exercise 8 - Possible attacks
+TODO

+Approach 1: Can you think of any pitfall related to `SHA256_IOC_WCAT` command?

+Approach 2.
+Hint: The solution we came up with is a diff file.

 ## License